BaadMaro/DoliBrute/README.md

 # Kudos

-kudos to some exploits authors's in exploit-db.
-I inspired from there code  :
+Thanks to some exploits authors in exploit-db, I was inspired by their code :
 - Dolibarr ERP-CRM 12.0.3 - Remote Code Execution (Authenticated) https://www.exploit-db.com/exploits/49269
 - Dolibarr 12.0.3 - SQLi to RCE : https://www.exploit-db.com/exploits/49240